Zanatoos/TechnoWeb_TP3-FRONT/README.md

 ### `npm install`

-Create the node_modules file and install all the required packages to allow the command npm start to work.
+Create the node_modules file and install all the required packages to allow the command npm start to work and launch the application.
+This command needs to be run in the project folder and the api folder to install the 2 node_modules folders.

+### `node ./server.js`

+Command to launch the API used to get the songs for the application.

 ### `npm start`